mikepjb/pick/plan.md

 However `echo 1 > /dev/tty` prints 1 on the current terminal.

-I think /dev/tty is the current file for the output of your terminal.
+I think /dev/tty is the current file for the output of your terminal. weirdly tailing it produces no output.. probably because it's pointing to the current "/dev/tty" for the terminal you're running in currently.

 stdout as a side effect prints here too?

+# How do I read from tty during pipe?